For severe or ongoing flare-ups of sciatic nerve pain, the condition may need to be treated so it does not get worse

-While the effects tend to be temporary (providing pain relief for as little as one week up to a year), and it does not work for everyone, an epidural steroid injection can be effective in relieving acute sciatic pain.
+While the effects tend to be temporary (providing pain relief for as little as one week or up to a year), and it does not work for everyone, an epidural steroid injection can be effective in relieving acute sciatic pain.
 Importantly, it can provide sufficient relief to allow a patient to progress with a conditioning and exercise program.

 In addition to standard medical treatments, several alternative treatments have also been shown to provide effective sciatica pain relief for many patients.
-Three of the more common forms of alternative care for sciatica include chiropractic manipulation, acupuncture, and massage therapy.
+Some of the more common forms of alternative care for sciatica include chiropractic manipulation, acupuncture, cognitive behavior therapy, and massage therapy.